 6 miles from Tanjong Lehman

-Pulau Sibu Tengah is two miles south with a small marina basin and resort ashore.
-The resort has a fully enclosed rock wall on the southeast corner giving protected anchorage in 3 metres to their own ferry vessels and a service jetty.
-Visiting yachts are welcome to anchor inside and use the hotel facilities.
+Pulau Sibu Tengah is two miles south with a small marina basin and deserted resort ashore.
+The abandoned resort has a fully enclosed rock wall on the southeast corner giving protected anchorage in 3 metres to their own ferry vessels and a service jetty.
+At the time of writing visiting yachts are still welcome to anchor inside.

-One mile south is the amazing white sand islet of Pulau Kukus with its all-tide beach and excellent snorkeling.
-Anchor outside the swim line in 4-6 metres at 2° 10.816N, 104° .06.475E.
+One mile south is the white sand islet of Pulau Kukus with its all-tide beach and excellent snorkelling.
+Anchor outside the swim line in 4-6 metres at 2°10.816N, 104°.06.475E.

 80 miles from Singapore

-Seven miles east of Pulau Sibu Tengah on the mainland, Tanjong Lehman services the adjacent islands and fishing ‘Kelongs’ (see box feature).
+Seven miles west of Pulau Sibu Tengah on the mainland, Tanjung Lehman services the adjacent islands and fishing ‘Kelongs’ (see box feature).
 The granite breakwater protects the ferry jetty tucked inside a circular rock wall.